Offset your Carbon Footprint and Invest in Sitka's Future

 Sitka Carbon Offset Fund is a project of the Sitka Conservation Society, a 501(c)3 nonprofit.
 All contributions to the fund are tax deductible as a charitable donation.

 The Fund is administered by a Local Advisory Committee.
-Current members are Chandler O'Connell, Doug Osborne, Michelle Putz and Toby Campbell.
+Current members are Chandler O'Connell, Doug Osborne, Eric Jordan, Michelle Putz and Toby Campbell.
 If you are interested in joining the team, please contact us.